A Characterization of Multioutput Learnability: Online Multioutput Learnability

 \subsection{Online Agnostic-to-Realizable Reduction}

 Our strategy for constructively characterizing the learnability of general losses in both the batch classification and regression setting required the ability to convert a realizable learner to an agnostic learner in a black-box fashion.
 In this section, we provide an analog of this conversion for the \textit{online} setting.
 More specifically, we focus on the setting where $\mathcal{F} \subseteq\mathcal{Y}^{\mathcal{X}}$ is a multioutput function class but $|\text{im}(\mathcal{F})| < \infty$ is finite.
-Then, for any $c$-subadditive loss function $\ell$, we constructively convert a (potentially randomized) realizable online learner for $\mathcal{F}$ w.r.t.\ $\ell$ into an agnostic online learner for $\mathcal{F}$ w.r.t.\ $\ell$.
+Then, for any $c$-subadditive loss function $\ell$, we constructively convert a (potentially randomized) realizable online learner for $\mathcal{F}$ with respect to $\ell$ into an agnostic online learner for $\mathcal{F}$ with respect to $\ell$.
 Theorem \ref{thm:onlreal2agn} formalizes the main result of this subsection.